TheAngryDragon/DragonCraftLauncher/README.md

 * Indent with 4 space unless it's in a submodule.
 * Keep lists (of arguments, parameters, initializers...) as lists, not paragraphs.
 It should either read from top to bottom, or left to right.
 Not both.

-## Translations
-Translations can be done [on crowdin](https://translate.multimc.org).
-Please avoid making direct pull requests to the translations repository.

 ## License
-Copyright &copy; 2013-2022 MultiMC Contributors
+Copyright &copy; 2022 DragonCraft Contributors

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this program except in compliance with the License.
 You may obtain a copy of the License at [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).